inner-outer-space/de-zoomcamp-2024/1a-docker_sql/readme.md

 - built using the Dockerfile.<br>

 #### DOCKER CONTAINER:
-- an instance of a docker image running as a process on a host system. <br>
+- an instance of a Docker image running as a process on a host system. <br>
 - encapsulates an application/ pipeline/ database/ process etc. and its dependencies, libraries, and configurations along with a runtime environment.<br>
 - shares the host OS kernel and some system libraries but still provides isolation.<br>
 - multiple containers can run and be managed independently on the same host OS.<br>
 - processes, file systems, user and group IDs, networks, and resources are isolated between containers. <br>
 - can be easily created and destroyed without affecting the host or other containers.
-- when a container is removed, all changes made to it during run time are lost. <br>
+- when a container is removed, all changes made to it during runtime are lost. <br>

 #### ADVANTAGES:
 <table>
   <tr>
     <td><b>Reproducible</b></td>
-    <td>- the container encapsulates the application/ service and all of its dependencies ensuring that it will run consistently where ever it is deployed.<br>- avoids environment issues when the container is recreated on a different machine (e.g., recreating the dev environment on a local machine for the purpose of experimenting and testing (CI/CD))</td>
+    <td>- the container encapsulates the application/ service and all of its dependencies ensuring that it will run consistently wherever it is deployed.<br>- avoids environment issues when the container is recreated on a different machine.
+For example, recreating the dev environment on a local machine for the purpose of experimenting and testing (CI/CD).</td>
   </tr>
   <tr>
     <td><b>Isolated</b></td>